FahadKhan21410/CTF-Documentation/01-Telnet/README.md

 ## Note
 * This is a practice scenario.
 Machines on platforms like TryHackMe are intentionally vulnerable
 * In real-world situations, gaining root access this easily is highly unlikely.
+> If you enumerate properly, the exploit usually reveals itself

 ## Disclaimer